This is a brief overview of the four main components of Scyld Cloud Workstation. Each has its own detailed section later in this guide.

 the metric collected is the maximum daily allocated storage amount.

 When HPC cluster integration is present, the Cloud Accountant collects metrics from the HPC job scheduler.
-Currently, PBS, Sun Grid Engine (SGE), and Univa Grid Engine (UGE) are supported.
+Currently, PBS, Sun Grid Engine (SGE), Univa Grid Engine (UGE), and Slurm Workload Manager are supported.
 Using these metrics, the Cloud Accountant can present summarized data on core-hours: the amount of wall-clock time cluster jobs have used, expressed in terms of equivalent hours on one core.
 For example, a job taking one hour on one core would be one core-hour, but a job taking one hour and using 12 cores would be 12 core-hours.